mirte-robot/mirte-documentation/doc/programming_mcu.rst

 The next steps assume you have installed `VS Code <https://code.visualstudio.com/download>`_ with `Platform IO <https://platformio.org/install/ide?install=vscode>`_.

-1. Create a new project by follwing the first two steps as described `here <https://docs.platformio.org/en/latest/integration/ide/vscode.html#setting-up-the-project>`_.
+1. Create a new project by following the first two steps as described `here <https://docs.platformio.org/en/latest/integration/ide/vscode.html#setting-up-the-project>`_.
    You can still use the Arduino Uno in the example, you will override this later.
 2. Replace the existing platformio.ini file of your project with the one below (replace
    <mirte_ip_address> with the IP address of your robot.